kl2300033362/semin2CICD/README.md

 - If you want me to perform automated pushes or cleanups (remove embedded repos, remove the backup zip from Git history), tell me and I will proceed after creating a safe archive backup.

 ---

-If you'd like, I can now commit this README and push it to GitHub for you.
-Reply `yes` to proceed or `no` to keep it local.